-When I had finished the above report, the brother, who all along seemed deeply interested, left the breakfast table, and the lady then assured me of the truth of all that I had said to her, and also related the following confirmatory facts of the latter part of her husband's statement to me, facts which they could now understand, but never be-fore, and which, until now, they had least of all suspected were of a spiritual origin, especially as neither she nor her brother had been believers in. neither she nor her brother had been believers in.
-Spiritualism.
-She stated, that from the time of the death of her husband, eight years before, her brother had been disturbed every night, in the same manner in which I had been for three consecutive night, and during the same part of the night, that is, from two o'clock, A. M., until daylight, his distress of mind being so great that he would ret out of bed and pace the floor, haunted with the idea that he would come to beggary and want.
+When I had finished the above report, the brother, who all along seemed deeply interested, left the breakfast table, and the lady then assured me of the truth of all that I had said to her, and also related the following confirmatory facts of the latter part of her husband's statement to me, facts which they could now understand, but never be-fore, and which, until now, they had least of all suspected were of a spiritual origin, especially as neither she nor her brother had been believers in Spiritualism.
+She stated, that from the time of the death of her-husband, eight years before, her brother had been disturbed every night, in the same manner in which I had been for three consecutive nights, and during the same part of the night, that is, from two o'clock, a. m., until day-light, his distress of mind being a great that he would get out of bed and pace the floor, haunted with the idea that he would come to beggary and

-A year or so after I had left that place, and the events just narrated had passed from my mind, the same spirit came to me and begged me to go and see his wife again, and to plead with her and urge her to give up her prejudiced feelings against him, as she had not changed in that respect, and he could not get out of his present condition. as she had not changed in that respect, and he could not get out of his present condition until her feelings towards him had changed.
-I complied with his request, visited her again, and, much to my surprise, found that his report was true, as she acknowledged that she still blamed him and could not accept his explanation and interpretation of the cest tion of the case.
+A year or so after I had left that place, and the A year or so after I had left that place, and the events just narrated had passed from my mind, the same spirit came to me and begged me to go and see his wife again, and to plead with her and urge her to give up her prejudiced feelings against him, as she had not changed in that respect, and he could not get out of his present condition until her feelings towards him had changed.
+I complied with his request, visited her again, and, much to my surprise, found that his report was true, as she acknowledged that she still blamed him and could not accept his explanation and interpretacould not accept his explanation and interpreta-

-.
 The substantial progress Spiritualism has made during the last decade, is evidenced by the changed attitude of the clergy toward it.
-Ever sluce the advent of modern Spiritualism the clergy have been its most strenuous opponents, denying its facts and distorting its teachings, for tis revolutionary character was early apparent to them, and like, the Ephesians of old, when they perceived the the effect it would have upon the existing religion, they shouled "Great is Dlana" and opposed by every means the introduction of
+Ever since the advent of modern Spiritualism the clergy have been its most strenuous opponents, denying its facts and distorting its teachings, for its revolutionary character was early apparent to them, and like the Ephesians of old, when they perceived the the effect it would have upon the existing religion, they shouted "Great is Diana," and opposed by every means the introduction of the new one.

-All along the bank of life's stream may be found skeletons of man-made religions.
+- All along the bank of life's stream may be found skeletons of man-made religious.